 - 1/2 cup Parmesan or other hard cheese grated

-Add greens, nuts, salt and pepper to food processor.
+Add greens, nuts, salt, and pepper to food processor.
 While pulsing, drizzle in olive oil.
-Scrape down sides.
-Add cheese and about 2 to 3 more times.
+Scrape down the sides.
+Add cheese and pulse about 2 to 3 more times.
 If too thick, add a little more olive oil.

-Will keep in fridge for a couple days and freezes very well.
+Will keep in fridge for a couple of days and freezes very well.